If, like me, you love dessert but don’t always want a sugar-laden one – try these easy baked apricots with yoghurt and pistachios.

 - Almonds

 The apricots are gently baked to enhance their juiciness and caramelised with a bit of maple syrup.
-Served over a creamy bed of yoghurt and topped with pistachios and almonds, it will become a firm favourite.
+Served over a bed of yoghurt and topped with pistachios and almonds, it will become a firm favourite.

 Recipe tips